pirxpilot/clock/Readme.md

 are rendered with `invalid` class.
 All `change` events are generated only for values smaller or equal to `maxTime`.

+### Clock#type(type)

+Set type to `12` to display 12 hour am/pm type of clock.
+Any other value resets the clock display to standard 24 hour display.

 ## License

   MIT